 Pay a visit to any store that specializes in specialized kitchen devices, and you’ll get to thinking that no kitchen is complete without a full stable of high-concept, highfalutin tools that end up being completely unnecessary in reality.
 We asked more than 15 professional chefs which kitchen tools they never use, and their answers might surprise you.

 Restaurant kitchens and home kitchens are completely different animals in many ways, but for the most part, many of the essential tools of the trade remain the same.
-“Home kitchens tend to be more about form over function,” Blue Ribbon chef Eric Bromberg told us, and Dinosaur BBQ founder John Stage agreed.
+“Home kitchens tend to be more about form over function,” New York's Blue Ribbon chef Eric Bromberg told us, and Dinosaur BBQ founder John Stage agreed.
 “The difference in kitchens is usually efficiency, flow, and respect for knives,” he added.
 “Professional kitchens are also free of crappy gadgets!”

-“Keep it simple, but be sure to have a few high-quality sharp knives, one or two cutting boards, and an assortment of measuring utensils,” Cynthia Kallile, the owner of Chicago’s The Meatloaf Bakery, added.
+“Keep it simple, but be sure to have a few high-quality sharp knives, one or two cutting boards, and an assortment of measuring utensils,” Cynthia Kallile, the owner of Chicago’s now-closed The Meatloaf Bakery, added.
 “But sometimes, it's just too hard to resist a new gadget, even if it's never used!"

 “There is no more essential a tool in any kitchen than knowledge,” he told us.
 “You could have the best equipment and tools in the world's best kitchen, but if you don't know your food and you don't know your ingredients and how they come together, then you won't be able to make even the simplest of dishes.”